Sh1Yo/x8/README.md

     -c, --disable-response-correction    Do not beautify responses before processing.
 Reduces accuracy.
         --encode                         Encodes query or body before a request, i.e & -> %26, = -> %3D
                                          List of chars to encode: ", `, , <, >, &, #, ;, /, =, %
-    -L, --follow-redirects               Follow redirections
+        --external-diff                  Use external diff instead of internal one -L, --follow-redirects               Follow redirections
         --force                          Ignore 'binary data detected', 'the page is too huge', 'param_template lacks variables' error messages